tytydraco/yessleep/out/I_woke_up_in_the_middle_of_the_night_and_found_a_note_that_I_dont_remember_writing_.md

 What made me freeze was not the fact that the closet door was open, nor the fact that the alarm clock was lying on the floor, much less the fact that there was a strong smell of something rotten in the room.
 Such details seemed irrelevant when I noticed that the figure wearing my clothes was lying on my bed, standing still, looking up, with an expressionless and pale face.
 And then I understood.
 The person lying on the bed was… me?

-I was the one lying in bed, I was facing a figure that was exactly like me, the only thing that differentiated myself from the figure that was before me was the fact that the figure was dead.
+I was the one lying in bed, I was facing a figure that was exactly like me, the only thing that differentiated myself from the figure that was before me was the fact that, the figure… was dead.
 A walkie talk that was next to the figure's body was emitting a sound, when I focused on understanding the message that was being transmitted, I heard:

 —[Session 1/5 started, you have 5 minutes to find them all]